smartaquametering/smartPhotometer/README.md

 To determine color differences according to classic as well as modern standards (ΔE CIE 1976, ΔE CIE 1994, ΔE CIE 2000, ΔE CMC(1:1), ΔE CMC(2:1), ΔE DIN99).

-#### Visual Color Scales
+#### Color Scales

-Color scales/indices are common and simple methods to determine the color of a sample.
+Color scales/indices/references are common and simple methods to determine the color of a sample.

 The sample is compared with a series of colored standards/references.
 The result corresponds to the standard with the most similar colors.